 An authentication token identifies a user, and is a popular alternative to basic authorization.
 While still not fully secure, its alternative method of identifying a user is useful in certain situations.
 This type of check will monitor a URL that requires an authentication token for up or down status, offering first alert capabilities for a variety of uses.

 We’ll use HTTPbin for this test.
 Monitor httpbin.org/bearer with a test token you create.
 Our example is below:

 We can take this a step further with RegEx.
 HTTPbin prints the token we’re looking at on its next page.
 If we know the length and the character contents, a simple regular expression can find what we’re looking for:

 We have multiple options for viewing reporting related to a check.
 The first contact, and preferred notification method, was defined when you created your Uptime account.
 You were asked to enter the email and extended contact information for the individuals to notify on your team.
 If a check fails, these contacts will receive notifications of failure by default.

 You will receive an automated message informing you that the URL is “down,” alongside a response code, and location codes from the probe servers used in monitoring the check.
 You will also see which checks failed in the description of the downtime event.
-Notice our warning informs us the server is returning a 404 error, and reports the Analytics script isn’t running either.
+Notice our warning informs us the server is returning 200 OK, but the string we’re expecting is not present:

 Login to Uptime.com and visit the dashboard for instant access to reports.
-Review report details to see more technical data about the problem.
-In this case, we’ve instructed our check to look for a non-existent page.
+Review real-time analysis to see more technical data about the problem.
+In this case, we’ve instructed our check to look for a non-existent page: